mengbinhao/jack-note/docs/my/HSBC.md

 Do you know about TPS? the basic process of how to use it is
 1. import standard DICOM images
 2. contour some volumes, it means point out where the tumour located and point put some key organ
-3. calculater the dose, the rediation dose
+3. calculate the dose, the radiation dose
 4. the doctor checks the report, if it is fine, export it then treat patient, it it not, re-contour and re-calculate until it can be accepted

 We use TC, a commercial automated tool, to test the UI function of the application, the purpose of TPS automated project is to save the time of tester from manual test.